Dean Darby Dickerson

 Darby Dickerson became Dean at Texas Tech University School of Law in July 2011.
 She also holds the W. Frank Newton Endowed Professorship.

 Dean Dickerson came to Texas Tech from Stetson University College of Law in Florida, where she served as Interim Dean and Dean from 2003–2011.
 A nationally known leader in legal education, Dean Dickerson serves on the Executive Committee of the Association of American Law Schools and is also a Past Chair of several sections, including the Deans Section and the Section on Institutional Advancement.
-She is President of Scribes—The American Society of Legal Writers, an elected member of the American Law Institute, a Sustaining Life Fellow of the Texas Bar Foundation, and an inaugural member of the Texas Tech University School of Law American Inn of Court.
+She is an elected member of the American Law Institute, a Sustaining Life Fellow of the Texas Bar Foundation, and an inaugural member of the Texas Tech University School of Law American Inn of Court.
+She is also Co-Chair of the Law School Liaison Committee of the Appellate Section of the State Bar of Texas and Immediate Past President of Scribes—The American Society of Legal Writers.

 Dean Dickerson received her B.A. and M.A. from the College of William & Mary, and her J.D. from Vanderbilt University.
 Following law school, she clerked for the U.S. Court of Appeals for the Sixth Circuit and then practiced commercial litigation with Locke Lord Edwards in Dallas, Texas.
 In 1995, she was named both Outstanding Young Lawyer in Dallas and Outstanding Director of the Texas Young Lawyers Association.
 In January 2013, she was the inaugural recipient of the Darby Dickerson Award for Revolutionary Change in Legal Writing, named by the Association of Legal Writing Directors to honor her contributions to legal writing.